Your plan is to stop drinking alcohol – goal – quit drinking and lose weight?

-Why Quitting alcohol and weight loss goes hand in hand
+Why losing weight after quitting alcohol goes hand in hand

-If you are trying to lose weight and eat healthily, one of the simplest ways to reduce your calorie intake is to stop drinking alcohol.
+If you are trying to lose weight and eat healthily, one of the simplest ways to reduce your calorie intake is to give up drinking.
 Using basic mathematics, you can remove hundreds (if not thousands) of calories per day by cutting down or removing booze from your daily life – quitting alcohol & losing weight really do work well together.

-Alcohol is often referred to as ’empty calories’. this is because alcohol is packed with calories – not has no nutritional value.
-The calories you are getting from alcohol does not offer anything to ‘fuel’ your body and the calories often only add to your waistline.
+Alcohol is often referred to as ’empty calories. this is because alcohol is packed with calories – not has no nutritional value.
+The calories you are getting from alcohol do not offer anything to ‘fuel’ your body and the calories often only add to your waistline.

 In my professional capacity (as a then mental health nurse) I have spoken to countless people who have tried giving up alcohol and lost weight – some intentionally, and some purely as a by-product of quitting the booze.